 - For Education Majors, professional teaching license (PRC) is a must.
 Depending on your employer, some would require you to secure a TESOL certificate as well.
 However, for non-education graduates like me (AB-English), TESOL certification will do.
 (I came across some employers who require PRC license even for non-education graduates).
 These documents should be red-ribboned by the DFA, then authenticated by the Chinese embassy.

 - Medical Exam (must be taken at an accredited DOH/POEA medical facility in a format that meets Chinese embassy requirement).
+Mine was taken at My Health Clinic.
+They will give you a medical certificate in English version, but my employer demanded the clinic should fill out the physical exam form in Chinese version to which My Health Clinic happily complied.

 - Certificate of Employment (at least a combined 2 year-teaching experience and signed with employer’s email and number)